 National Museum of Ancient Art (Museu Nacional de Arte Antiga — MNAA)

 The MNAA is Portugal’s national gallery and one of the most important art museums in Southern Europe.
 Housed in a 17th-century palace in the Santos neighborhood overlooking the Tagus, the collection spans European painting from the 14th to 19th centuries with particular strengths in Portuguese, Flemish, and Asian art.
-The museum’s masterpiece is the Panels of Saint Vincent (c.
-1470) by Nuno Gonçalves — a monumental six-panel polyptych depicting Lisbon’s patron saint surrounded by figures representing Portuguese society, considered the most important work of Portuguese painting.
+The museum’s signature work is the Panels of Saint Vincent (c.
+1470) by Nuno Gonçalves — a monumental six-panel polyptych depicting Lisbon’s patron saint surrounded by figures representing Portuguese society, the most important work of Portuguese painting.

 Other highlights include Hieronymus Bosch’s Temptation of Saint Anthony, Albrecht Dürer’s Saint Jerome, and an extraordinary collection of Japanese Namban screens depicting the arrival of Portuguese traders in 16th-century Japan.
 The Asian art collection, reflecting Portugal’s trading connections with China, Japan, India, and Southeast Asia, is among the finest in Europe.
-The museum’s garden terrace café offers beautiful river views.

 Museum of the Orient (Museu do Oriente)